Community Service Hours

 STEP 2 – Taking Action and Recording Your Activities

-- Complete your required volunteer activities.
+- Complete your required community service activities.

 STEP 3 – Submitting and Checking